 And if you don’t want to put the remains in a cemetery, a few other options include working the remains into concrete reef balls to improve the marine environment, incorporating cremains into fireworks, and having them shot into space on commercial space flights from New Mexico.
 There are lots of other creative options!

 A Good Goodbye TV presents an educational and entertaining 12-episode series of 25-minute programs with expert interviews on “everything you need to know before you go.”
-The series is available for $49.97 with a half-price offer on the book A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die.
-Learn more about the 4-DVD set of interviews.
+Place your order for A Good Goodbye TV today!
+GET THE 4-DVD SET FOR $24.99.
+Click here to order.